eeulig/ldct-benchmark/CONTRIBUTING.md

         ```
     - `network.py`: Should implement the model as `class Model(torch.nn.Module)`.
     - `Trainer.py`: Should imeplement a `Trainer` class.
 This class should be initialized with `Trainer(args: argparse.Namespace, device: torch.device)` and implement a `fit()` method that trains the network.
 A base class is provided in `methods/base.py`.
-3. Add the method to `METHODS` in `argparser.py`.
+4. Add the method to `METHODS` in `argparser.py`.
-4. Add the method to `docs/denoising_algorithms.md`.
+5. Add the method to `docs/denoising_algorithms.md`.
-5. Add a `fancy-method.yaml` config file containing all hyperparameters to `configs/`.
+6. Add a `fancy-method.yaml` config file containing all hyperparameters to `configs/`.

 ## Contributing other features or bug fixes
+1. Fork and clone this repository
-1. Create a new branch based on your change type:
+2. Create a new branch based on your change type:
     - `fix/some-fix` for bug fixes
     - `feat/some-feature` for adding new features